Her Highness Princess Märtha Louise

 The Princess lives with her daughters in Lommedalen, in Bærum outside of Oslo.

-The Princess established a sole proprietorship on 1 January 2002 under which she conducts her independent professional activities in the cultural sphere and as a Rosen therapist.
-As of that date she has been subject to Norwegian tax laws.
+In the early 2000s, Princess Märtha Louise was deeply involved in cultural activities, and especially in disseminating traditional Norwegian fairy tales, among other things as part of a storytelling series on Norwegian television.
+In January 2002 the Princess launched independent professional activities in the cultural sphere and as a Rosen therapist.
+As of that date she has been self-employed and subject to Norwegian tax laws.

-From 2007 to 2019 The Princess ran Astarte Education/Soulspring with Ms Elisabeth Nordeng.
-In 2018 she established the YouTube channel Hest360 with Mr Geir Kamsvåg.
+From 2007 to 2019 the Princess ran Astarte Education/Soulspring with Elisabeth Nordeng.
+In 2018, the Princess launched the YouTube channel HEST360 together with Geir Kamsvåg, and in 2021 she became a partner in the HÈST clothing brand.